ltwp/ltwp/gnamma.md

 # Gnamma

-I have a sporadic newsletter (using Buttondown) where I write about things that interest me.
+I have a sporadic newsletter (using Buttondown) where I write about things that interest me (mostly, hydrology and environmental philosophy stuff).
 You can sign-up here:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/gnamma"